One-fifth rule for severance pay in Germany

 Why the 2025 change matters for employers

-In the past, tax auditors sometimes ruled that the conditions for the rule were not met, forcing employers to pay back wage tax (Lohnsteuerhaftung).
+In the past, tax auditors sometimes decided that employees did not meet the conditions for the rule, which forced employers to pay back wage tax (Lohnsteuerhaftung).
 The 2025 reform shifts responsibility to employees and removes this risk for companies.

 Other ways to reduce tax on severance